 It is your responsibility to collect all your refuse and non-recyclable waste in black refuse sacks and place these in the dedicated bin areas at your residence.

-Refuse is collected from these points on a weekly basis by Biffa on a Monday, Wednesday and Friday.
+Refuse is collected from these points on a weekly basis by Biffa on a Monday only.

 5.3 Recycling